Forex in The US Market

-A 30-day demo account is available at t, however, generally speaking, at Trading Education, we don’t advise traders to base too much of their expectations on demo accounts.
+A 30-day demo account is available, however, generally speaking, at Trading Education, we don’t advise traders to base too much of their expectations on demo accounts.

 When creating an account, you need to provide your name, address and tax ID number to establish your identity, so make sure you have them close by.

 IG is another English platform which is trusted and respected globally across the market.
 Having been voted one of the best firms to be apart of in 2020 there is no doubt that this firm was going to make the shortcut as a firm to be apart of to start or to carry on your forex trading journey.

 With low–cost brokerage fees, alongside offering the best investment, excellent education tools and services to help and guide you along the way and a global reach of over 19,500 tradable assets.